dkilcy/saltstack-base/README.md

 ## Salt tools for bare-metal provisioning

-### Introduction

-Use SaltStack (Salt) in conjunction with Kickstart to install and provision multiple bare-metal servers running CentOS 7.

 Other projects that use this repository:
 - [juno-saltstack](https://github.com/dkilcy/juno-saltstack) - OpenStack 3+ node architecture on CentOS 7

-- TODO: Go over a quick SaltStack tutorial [HERE]()
+### Introduction

+Use SaltStack (Salt) in conjunction with Kickstart to install and provision multiple bare-metal machines running CentOS 7.

+Bare-metal machines take on one of two roles:
+- Salt masters
+- Salt minions

+The reference system for the Salt masters is described in the next section.

 Reference Architecture: